PhilipGriffith/AHPy/README.md

 >>> age_comparisons = {('Moll', 'Nell'): 1/3, ('Moll', 'Sue'): 5, ('Nell', 'Sue'): 9}
 ```

-After that, we'll need to compare the importance of each criteria to the others:
+After that, we'll need to compare the importance of each criterion to the others:

 ```python
 >>> criteria_comparisons = {('Experience', 'Education'): 4, ('Experience', 'Charisma'): 3, ('Experience', 'Age'): 7,